 Can I buy the paintings?

 Yes!
-At 1:30pm, the exhibition opens to the public and this will be your first opportunity to view all the works together.
-It’s also your big chance to purchase that painting you’ve fallen for: all the works will be for sale on a first-come-first-served basis and you can pick up your purchase at the exhibition’s close on September 4.
+Once the event’s exhibition kicks off, all the works will be available for sale on a first-come-first-served basis.
+You can then pick up your unique purchase when the art show closes at 4:00pm on July 23.
 Tip: if you have your heart set on a specific work, arrive early for a chance to buy it.

 How do I get to the event?